A few of our regular readers have been asking, “Why hasn’t PricePlow been covering MAN Sports products lately?”

 Ultimately, if you screw up your label and go to market with it, this image says it all:

-Thanks for reading, and thanks again MAN Sports for your patience (this article was a couple of weeks late).
+Thanks for reading, and thanks again MAN Sports for your patience.